basnijholt/lovelace-ios-themes/README.md

   button_text:
     options: '{{ hours24 }}:{{ minutesLZ }}'
 ```

+So the end result will be something like [this example](https://github.com/basnijholt/home-assistant-config/blob/master/lovelace-ui.yaml#L1-L7).

 ## Automations to easily switch
 **WARNING: if you want to switch themes using automations, you need to go to your profile and select "Backend-selected" for Theme!**